-We are one century behind on the chronic health impact of the 80 000 or so synthetic chemical compounds in industry and society that we know little or nothing about (see Web info-sources).
-We have Materials Hazard Sheets for many chemicals, but even the best documents are terse and outdated at their accounts of chronic impacts to human health.
-Some of the most commonly used chemicals like formaldehyde, used as a preservative, do have entries on cancer and other long-term disease states.
-But then, formaldehyde was not exactly invented yesterday - it was identified and made in 1868, yet only definitively proven to be a carcinogen a decade or so ago!
+We are one century behind on the chronic health impact of 80 000 or so chemicals.
+At the moment, we use about 80 000 synthetic chemical compounds in industry and society that we know little or nothing about (see Web info-sources).
+We have Materials Hazard Sheets for many chemicals, but each is terse and not up to date at all on chronic impacts to human health.
+Some 'old' chemicals like formaldehyde, used as a preservative, do have entries on cancer and other long-term disease states.
+But then, formaldehyde was not exactly invented yesterday - it was made and identified in 1868,v yet only definitively proven to be a carcinogen a decade or so ago!
 Wikipedia has an informative article on formaldehyde -- formaldehyde is found in automobile exhaust, tobacco smoke, forest fires, and numerous human products, even Asian food.

 Furthermore, unhealthy and toxic compounds are ceaselessly altered by organisms, from bacteria up the food chain to us.
 We alter them inside our bodies as well.
 Unexpected signals interfere with careful body balance, just like uninvited guests do to an already busy household engaged in its own plans before they arrived.
-Worse of all, organisms in all ranks of life seem to have a knack for creating even more potent compounds from what was already harmful enough.
-For example, injecting any bovine growth hormone into cows, recombinant or otherwise, will increase the levels of insulin growth factor I (IGF I) in milk, a double-edged sword for the body for its promotional effect on cell division and accelerated aging.
+Worse still, organisms in all ranks of life seem to have a knack for creating even more potent compounds from what was already potent enough.
+For example, injecting any bovine growth hormone into cows, recombinant or otherwise, will increase the levels of insulin growth factor I (IGF I) in milkvi, a double-edged sword for the body for its promotional effect on cell division and accelerated aging.
 Growth Hormone and IGF-I can protect against infectious disease, shorten lifespan, promote cancer, 'calm down' acute inflammatory responses, yet maintain the chronic inflammatory states that exist in autoimmune diseases.
-It is more than a double-edged sword to add even 'safe' unknowns to the food supply, much less hormones with their potent multi-faceted impacts.
-It is a multi-faceted ever shimmering tangent into the future, destination unknown.
+It is more than a double-edged sword to add even 'safe' unknowns to the food supply, much less hormones and their mimics with their potent multi-faceted impacts.
+It is a multi-faceted ever-shimmering tangent into the future, destination unknown.

 Hormone-mimics or endocrine disruptors are particularly pernicious sneaky poisons.
 Endocrine disruption more than just affect young children and reproductive fitness, whether it is biphenyl A, phthalates, dioxin, or insecticides.
 Apart from potential developmental disasters in the young (or miscarriages), endocrine disruptors affect the immune system, metabolism, cancer risk, and life span.
 Moreover, a huge medical problem burgeons, in all senses, with obesity in people and pets.
 Baillie-Hamilton (2002) hypothesized that lack of exercise and too much eating was only a partial reason for the global obesity epidemic, because chemical toxins and endocrine disruptors had a great deal to do with the way that our bodies react to food - and in other species, too.
 This proposal has since been verified by many scientific studies.
 On top of this disturbing fact, early exposure to endocrine disruptors within the womb, or as a newborn, carry long-term impact on bodyweight: "Xenobiotic and dietary compounds with hormone-like activity can disrupt endocrine signaling pathways that play important roles during perinatal differentiation and result in alterations that are not apparent until later in life."
-(Newbold et al, 2007).
+(Newbold et al, 2007). vii

-Hormones are powerful, complicated communicators.
+Hormones are powerful communicators and complicated.
 Hormones serve to balance and readjust our bodies on a daily basis.
 Hormones affect the immune system and vice versa.
-For a biochemical excursion into the intimate and intricate connections between the body's endocrine/hormonal and immune systems, especially its inflammatory reactions, see the superb review on "Protein hormones and Immunity" written by Kelley et al. (2007) and referenced in the endnotes.
+For a biochemical excursion into the intimate and intricate connections between the body's endocrine/hormonal and immune systems, especially its inflammatory reactions, see the superb review on "Protein hormones and Immunity" written by Kelly et al. (2007) and referenced in the endnotes.